raphael-group/LAML/README.md

 # Usage

-If you downloaded using `pip` or `conda`, you should download the examples from github from [examples.zip](https://github.com/raphael-group/sc-mail/tree/master/examples.zip), unzip it, and run each command below from the directory containing this examples folder.
-If you downloaded from source, you can run `run_scmail` after the setup.
+If you downloaded using `pip` or `conda`, you should download the examples from github from [examples.zip](https://github.com/raphael-group/laml/tree/master/examples.zip), unzip it, and run each command below from the directory containing this examples folder.
+If you downloaded from source, you can run `run_laml` after the setup.

 Although there are many more options available, LAML only strictly requires three arguments, using the following command:
 ```
-$ run_scmail -t <topology> -c <characters> -o <output>
+$ run_laml -t <topology> -c <characters> -o <output>
 ```

 The output consists of three files: